RadekGod/pq-toolkit/docs/WIMU25L_design_proposal.md

 - Enhancing the presentation of results, including adding visualizations and user feedback.

-All activities aim to increase the usability, reliability, and scalability of the tool — by improving error handling in the UI, preparing comprehensive user documentation, gathering and integrating user feedback and introducing CI/CD pipelines — while facilitating its further development and maintenance.
+All activities aim to increase the usability, stability, and scalability of the tool while facilitating its further development and maintenance.

 # Technology Stack